danpla/dpscreenocr/doc/manual.md

 # About dpScreenOCR

-dpScreenOCR is a program to recognize text on screen.
-Powered by [Tesseract][], it supports more than 100 languages and can split independent text blocks, e.g. columns. dpScreenOCR is free and open source software that works on Windows and Unix-like systems with X11.
+dpScreenOCR is a free and open-source program to recognize text on screen.
+Powered by [Tesseract][], it supports more than 100 languages and can split independent text blocks, e.g. columns.

 [Tesseract]: https://en.wikipedia.org/wiki/Tesseract_(software)